Torres leads Yankees to 5-1 win and sweep of Twins

 “He played so well in this series, and then today, I think, just continued to show the world just how good a player he is on both sides of the ball,” Yankees manager Aaron Boone said.

-Torres became the fifth-youngest Yankees player to register his first postseason homer, joining Mickey Mantle, Tony Kubek, Yogi Berra and Derek Jeter.
+Torres became the fifth-youngest Yankees player to register his first postseason homer, with only Yogi Berra, Mickey Mantle, Tony Kubek and Derek Jeter doing so at younger ages.

+The last time the Twins beat the Yankees in the playoffs?
+Torres was only 7.

 AL Central champion Minnesota became the first 100-win team swept in the Division Series and dropped to 2-16 against the Yankees in the playoffs since the 2004 ALDS opener.
 Outscored 23-7 in the series, the Twins batted just .218.
 After hitting a record 307 homers, they had just four in the Division Series, all solo shots.